Skip to main content

 --var "dashboard_password=r3port"

-Atlas produces a plan showing every role, user, grant, and table it will create:
+Atlas produces a plan showing every role, user, grant, table, function, and procedure it will create:

 -- create role "app_readonly":